 You may be tempted to sign the first mortgage offer that comes your way, but remember: you can greatly improve your chances of landing a better interest rate if you apply to at least 3-4 lenders.
 Do yourself a favor and follow through in applying to the entire list of loan companies.
 Remember we never charge an application fee.
 That means that first time home buyers can shop for mortgages at no cost, as often as they like.

 Connect with a Lender That Has Success on First Time Home Buyers with Bad Credit

 Getting pre-qualified and receive a pre-approval letter at no cost.
-Sellers typically accept offers from home buyers who are organized and have the financing in order with a reputable lender.
+Sellers typically accept offers from home buyers who are organized and have the financing in order with a reputable mortgage company.